 The Company has an internal audit function that assists the Board by undertaking an objective evaluation of the Company's internal control framework.
 The internal audit role is currently filled by the Group Manager - Tax and Internal Audit who reports through to the Chief Financial Officer.
-The Group Manager - Tax and Internal Audit attends the Audit Committee Meetings to present internal audit activities, findings and recommendations.
-The Company has engaged Protiviti, a global consulting firm that helps companies in governance, risk and internal audit matters, to assess the framework and the related internal controls, express an opinion as to their adequacy and identify any weaknesses inherent therein, and to make recommendations as regards ongoing testing and review.
-Protiviti also regularly attend the Audit Committee meetings to provide an update to the Committee on their activities.
-Protiviti communicate regularly with the Company's external auditor, independent of Management.
+The Group Manager - Tax and Internal Audit attends the Audit Committee meetings to present internal audit activities, findings and recommendations.
+For the five and a half year period ending 30 June 2020, the Company had engaged Protiviti, a global governance, risk and internal audit consulting services firm, to assess the framework and the related internal controls, express an opinion as to their adequacy, identify any weaknesses inherent therein, and to make recommendations as regards ongoing testing and review.
+Following a tender process conducted in the last quarter of FY20, the Company has engaged Deloitte as the internal audit services provider for a two year term with effect from 1 July 2020.
+The internal auditor will continue to be invited to attend the Audit Committee meetings on a regular basis to provide an update to the Committee on their activities and communicates regularly with the Company's external auditor, independent of Management.